porridgewithraisins/jam-bot/README.md

 A discord music bot.
 Aims to replicate a lot of the (deceased) Rythm's features.
 It is not a public bot, you will need to host it yourself.
 Although intended for small-scale usage, it does support running on multiple guilds.

-## Requirements
+## Usage

-You will need the latest node.js installed (Discord.js demands the latest (atleast 16.1), and will not run on the LTS version).
-Unix users can use the node version manager `n` to upgrade to the latest version.
+Although discord.js demands the latest node.js, this library works fine on the regular LTS version of node.
+Moreover, there is currently a bug with a dependency that demands Node 14 LTS be used.
+If you happen to have another version of node installed, run
 ```
-npm install -g n
-sudo n latest
+npm i node@v14-lts
 ```

-Windows users will have to re-download the [latest version](https://nodejs.org/en/download/current).

-Discord.js voice interactions may require [ffmpeg](https://www.ffmpeg.org/) (for audio encoding) installed as well.
+to install node 14lts in the current folder only

 ## Known bugs

-ytdl-core seems to have problems with the audio stream, so songs randomly stop playing.
-For now, this is gracefully handled by skipping the song.
+There is a problem with the audio stream, so songs randomly stop playing.
+Using Node 14 alleviates the issue.
 Relevant issue tracker : https://github.com/fent/node-ytdl-core/issues/902

-There is a hacky fix for now (built into this package).
-As and when the issue there gets fixed, this package will update to reflect it.

 ## Bugs/Feature requests